Sexual Fables

-Some of us grew up with a vague knowledge of who The Sandman was and it was magical.
+Some of us grew up with a vague knowledge of who The Sandman was.
 He sprinkled sand in our eyes until we fell asleep.
 But in E.T.A.
-Hoffmann's short story, The Sandman (Der Sandmann) (1816), the Sandman steals the eyes of children who won't go to sleep and takes them to his iron nest on the moon, to feed them to his children.
+Hoffmann's short story, The Sandman (Der Sandmann) (1816), he steals the eyes of children who won't go to sleep and takes them to his iron nest on the moon, to feed them to his children.
+The story appears in a collection titled Die Nachtstücke (The Night Pieces).

 Hoffmann sets the scene with three letters through which the narrator brings the past into the present to describe its tortured main character, Nathanael, who fears The Sandman.
-As with Beethoven's Immortal Beloved, these letters are a great narrative device and here it receives the full Gothic treatment.
-Among the other characters, the evil Coppelius and the beautiful Olimpia evoke Mary Shelley's Frankenstein (written the same year), and influences included Delibes' ballet Coppélia (1870), Carlo Collodi 's The Adventures of Pinocchio (1881-83) and Freud's essay, The Uncanny (1919).
+As with Beethoven's Immortal Beloved, or Edgar Allan Poe for that matter, these letters are a great narrative device and here it receives the full Gothic treatment.
+Among the other characters, the evil Coppelius and the beautiful Olimpia recall Mary Shelley's Frankenstein (written the same year).
+Influences include Robert Schumann - Kreisleriana (1838), Delibes' ballet Coppélia (1870), Carlo Collodi 's The Adventures of Pinocchio (1881-83) and Freud's essay, The Uncanny (1919).
+Here is Nathanael, in a fit of madness, trying to hurl Clara from the church steeple.
+It doesn't end well.

-With contemporary images of The Sandman, the comic books strike me as too contrived, or too cute, like the Sandmännchen puppets.
-What works for me is the image of an adult family friend where we wonder later if it was evil hiding in plain sight or just our own overactive childhood imagination.
-A Faust-like figure who wore somewhat exotic and colorful clothes, like in Lemony Snicket perhaps.
+Hoffmann's Sandman is like a creepy adult family friend, about whom we wonder, looking back at childhood, whether he was evil hiding in plain sight or if it was just our own overactive childhood imagination.
+A Faust-like figure who wore somewhat exotic and colorful clothes.
 Carl Spitzweg was the master of such paintings.

 Spitzweg-Jugenfreunde